garth/material-components/README.md

 Fork the repository

 * `npm install`
-* `npm run dev` runs dev mode which watches for changes and auto lints, tests and builds
+* `npm run dev` runs dev mode which watches for changes and auto lints, tests and builds.
+Visit http://localhost:8080/webpack-dev-server/index.html to view the demo app.
 * `npm test` runs the tests
 * `npm run lint` lints the code
 * `npm run build` compiles to es5